-6. (a) Trace the changing nature of organisation of work in capitalist society over the years.
-(20 Marks)
+6. (a) Discuss the nature of social organization of work in capitalist society with reference to the Limits of the working day.

 SECTION – A

-1. Write short answers with a sociological perspective on the following, in about 150 words each: (10×5=50) marks
+1. Write short answers with a sociological perspective of the following questions in about 150 words each.

 SECTION – B

-5. Write short answers with a sociological perspective on the following, in about 150 words each: (10×5=50) marks
+5. Write short answers, with a sociological perspective of the following questions in about 150 words each.

 Q: What is the significance of the sociology optional paper in UPSC examinations?